vcflib/bio-vcf/README.md

 because of lazy parsing, multi-threading, and useful combinations of (fancy) command line filtering.
 For example on an 2 core machine bio-vcf is 50% faster than SnpSift.
 On an 8 cores machine bio-vcf is 5x faster than SnpSift.
-Using a 1 Gb file:
+Parsing a 1 Gb VCF with 8 cores:

 ```sh
   time ./bin/bio-vcf -iv --num-threads 8 --filter 'r.info.cp>0.3' < ESP6500SI_V2_SSA137.vcf > test1.vcf